inata1024/inata1024.github.io/index.md

 ## Research

 My research interests lie in deep learning and computer vision.
-My current research focuses on reconstructing human shapes with the help of high-quality pseudo-labels.
+My current research focuses on human analysis and reconstruction.
 Additionally, I am actively exploring the field of multi-modal models.